The global and independent platform for the SAP community.

 avatar

-SAP follows the "old-new" motto of offering a solution for integrated business processes.
-Of course, not even Mr. Färbinger wants to conjure up the primeval times of R/1, R/2 or R/3, but there is a lot of truth in what he is hymnally singing about: Technology has leapt far; performance is breathtaking; user front-ends open up design opportunities for efficient and inviting usability; something is coming "on top" at all corners.
-But at its core, the issue remains the same: How do we interact with each other?
+SAP follows the new-but-actually-old motto of offering a solution for integrated business processes.
+Of course, not even Mr. Faerbinger wants to revert to the primeval times of R/1, R/2, or R/3, but there is a lot of truth in what he is saying: Technology has taken tremendous leaps in recent years, the performance is breathtaking, and user frontends open up design opportunities for efficient usability.
+However, at its core, the issue remains the same: How do we interact with each other?
 How do we talk to each other?

-For this interaction project, the famously gray-haired, sleeve-sleeve-wearing cost accountants used a model that sends a shiver down your spine just by its name - Betriebsabrechnungsbogen - dust flakes swirling.
+For this interaction project, the famously gray-haired, tweed-wearing cost accountants used a model that sends a shiver down your spine just by its name kicking up dust flakes – Business Accounting Sheet.

-Stop, stop, stop, esteemed materials managers, logisticians, maintenance people, HR managers, sales people, finance people and process experts of all other provenances: Please stay in the article for a moment, because in the very next image your area of expertise comes into play.
+Hold on, hold on, esteemed materials managers, logisticians, maintenance technicians, HR managers, salespeople, and process experts of all other provenances: Don’t stop reading this article just yet, because your area of expertise comes into play in the very next image.

 (1) Employees contribute their labor.
-(2) Suppliers provide goods and services.
+(2) Suppliers deliver goods and services.
 (3) The workshop sends repair services.
 (4) Raw materials go from the warehouse to the production order.
 (5) The production cost center allocates machine services.
 (6) The production order is delivered.
-(7) Finished goods are picked from the warehouse and (8) shipped to the customer.
-This goods issue is followed by (9) the outgoing invoice and finally (10) the incoming payment.
+(7) Finished goods are picked up from the warehouse and (8) shipped to the customer.
+This goods issue is followed by (9) the outgoing invoice and finally (10) the receipt of payment.

-The whole picture is ordered according to the pattern subject, predicate, object.
-Each activity (= predicate or verb) between subject (= sender) and object (= receiver) can be refined.
-The "drilldown" visualizes the quantity flow, which is followed by the value flow via G/L accounts.
+The whole picture is ordered according to the pattern subject, verb, object.
+Each activity (meaning verb) between subject (meaning sender) and object (meaning receiver) can be refined.
+The drilldown visualizes the quantity flow followed by the value flow via general ledger (G/L) accounts.

 KernAG_MagazinE3-Grafiken_012021_1.jpg